qdrant/landing_page/qdrant-landing/content/benchmarks/single-node-speed-benchmark.md

 ---

-## How to read the results

-- Choose the dataset and the metric you want to check.
-- Select a precision threshold that would be satisfactory for your usecase.
-This is important because ANN search is all about trading precision for speed.
-This means in any vector search benchmark, **two results must be compared only when you have similar precision**.
-However most benchmarks miss this critical aspect.
-- The table is sorted by the value of the selected metric (RPS / Latency / p95 latency / Index time), and the first entry is always the winner of the category 🏆

 ## Observations

 Most of the engines have improved since [our last run](/benchmarks/single-node-speed-benchmark-2022).
 Both life and software have trade-offs but some clearly do better:

-* **`Qdrant` achives highest RPS and lowest latencies in almost all the scenarios, no matter the precision threshold and the metric we choose.** Qdrant has also shown 4x RPS gains on one of the datasets.
+* **`Qdrant` achives highest RPS and lowest latencies in almost all the scenarios, no matter the precision threshold and the metric we choose.** It has also shown 4x RPS gains on one of the datasets.
 * `Elasticsearch` has become considerably fast for many cases but it's very slow in terms of indexing time.
 It can be 10x slower when storing 10M+ vectors of 96 dimensions!
 (32mins vs 5.5 hrs)
 * `Milvus` is the fastest when it comes to indexing time and maintains good precision.
-However, it's not on-par with others when it comes to RPS or latency when you have higher dimensions or more number of vectors.
+However, it's not on-par with others when it comes to RPS or latency when you have higher dimension embeddings or more number of vectors.
-* `Redis` is able to achieve good RPS but only for lower precision.
+* `Redis` is able to achieve good RPS but mostly for lower precision.
 It also achieved low latency with single thread, however its latency goes up quickly with more parallel requests.
 Part of this speed gain comes from their custom protocol.
-* `Weaviate` has improved the least since [our last run](/benchmarks/single-node-speed-benchmark-2022).
+* `Weaviate` has improved the least since our last run.
 Because of relative improvements in other engines, it has become one of the slowest in terms of RPS as well as latency.

+## How to read the results

+- Choose the dataset and the metric you want to check.
+- Select a precision threshold that would be satisfactory for your usecase.
+This is important because ANN search is all about trading precision for speed.
+This means in any vector search benchmark, **two results must be compared only when you have similar precision**.
+However most benchmarks miss this critical aspect.
+- The table is sorted by the value of the selected metric (RPS / Latency / p95 latency / Index time), and the first entry is always the winner of the category 🏆

 ### Latency vs RPS